 Leander ISD is working to rezone elementary schools for the opening of Tarvin Elementary School in August 2021 (currently under construction near the Palmera Ridge subdivision off Ronald Reagan Boulevard in Leander) and Elementary School 29 in August 2022 (planned for the Bryson subdivision near 183A and south of TX-29 in Leander).
-ES 29 is expected for the 2022–23 school year but has not been approved for construction as we monitor enrollment growth and state public school funding during the COVID-19 pandemic.
+ES 29 will open for the 2022–23 school year.

 The district is also considering changes to our zoning for assignments for bilingual services.

 The Board of Trustees approved a charter setting the parameters and process for approving a change, collecting community feedback, and prioritizing the elements for a new plan.

 Earlier in the year, families and staff shared their priorities for making a zoning change to school attendance areas.
 That report found the following themes for our charter.